MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 <!-- ====================================================================== -->
 ## Step 3: Open a default pop-up dialog

-This step has already been done in [popup.html](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part1/part1/popup/popup.html) in the samples repo.
+This step has already been done in [popup.html](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part1/part1/popup/popup.html) in the MicrosoftEdge-Extensions repo.
 If you want to manually create the Part 1 extension, continue with the following steps.

 Create a `HTML` file to run when the user launches your extension.
 When the user clicks the icon to launch the extension, this file will be displayed as a modal dialog.